TLWH Logo

 With a Schengen visa, you may enter one country and then travel freely throughout the Schengen zone which consists of the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Italy, Greece, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain and Sweden.

-In other words if you apply to Spain for a Schengen visa, you can then travel to the UK.
+In other words if you apply to Spain for a Schengen visa, you can then travel to Hungary.

 It is possible in Europe to apply for working holiday visas, but each country has it's own regulations.

-When I traveled through Europe I was under the impression that there were no more borders.
+Border checkers in Europe today: When I traveled through Europe I was under the impression that there were no more borders.
 I was wrong.
-From Portugal to Spain there were no border checks via bus, but lots of security.
+From Portugal to Spain there were no border checks via bus but lots of security.

 From Spain to France via car we used the southern routes and passed old closed off check points.
 There were not guards.